Global AML and Financial Crime TechSprint 2018

 Awards

 Prizes were awarded for the following categories.
-The winning teams will receive support to progress their solutions from Level 39, RegTech Associates and The Disruption House.
+The winning teams received support to progress their solutions from Level 39, RegTech Associates and The Disruption House.

 Observing proofs of concepts

-We are also acting as an observer for several consortia who are developing anti-money laundering related proofs of concept resulting from the TechSprint.
-These include:
+We also acted as an observer for several consortia developing anti-money laundering related proofs of concept resulting from the TechSprint.

-- Catch the Chameleon: a collaboration between Santander and other financial and technology industry partners that uses blockchain to allow the cross-referencing of KYC/ KYB data on Small and Medium Enterprises (SMEs) with suspicious characteristics.
+• Catch the Chameleon: a collaboration between Santander and other financial and technology industry partners using blockchain to allow the cross-referencing of KYC/ KYB data on small and medium-sized enterprises (SMEs) with suspicious characteristics.

-- Pooled Transactional Data: a collaboration between Deloitte and three large UK retail banks to assess whether using advanced analytics techniques on pooled transactional data from multiple financial institutions may identify potential money laundering activity which would not have been identified by conventional practices.
+• Pooled Transactional Data: a collaboration between Deloitte and 3 large UK retail banks to assess whether using advanced analytics techniques on pooled transactional data from multiple financial institutions may identify potential money laundering activity which would not have been identified by conventional practices.

 Find out more